temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 	return nil
 ```

-We can now write the Activities to mock sending the emails.
+Now, you can write the Activities to mock sending the emails.

 ## Develop the Activities

 An Activity is a function designed to perform a specific, well-defined action over a period of time.
-While Activities are optimal for interacting with outside APIs, the [Activity Definition](https://docs.temporal.io/activities#activity-definition) in this tutorial will mock this behavior.
+Activities are optimal for interacting with APIs.
+The [Activity Definition](https://docs.temporal.io/activities#activity-definition) in this tutorial will mock this behavior.

 The Activity Definition has already been written for the Subscription app, so feel free to look it over before proceeding to the next step.